Home Hip Replacement Smith & Nephew

 Smith & Nephew Expand Hip Replacement Product Offerings

 UK-based medical technology company Smith & Nephew recently announced that the first total hip replacement using their new RI.Hip Modeler and the first-ever RI.Hip Navigation procedure on the Cori Surgical System were performed at Duke University in 2022.
-The RE.Hip Modeler is a preoperative assessment tool and the RI.Hip Navigation is an application that allows for patient-specific component alignment.
+The RE.Hip Modeler is a preoperative planning tool that provides detailed templating of patient-specific hip anatomy.
+The RI.Hip Navigation system offers real-time guidance to achieve optimal component orientation and leg length balance.

 Smith & Nephew reported revenue of $5.212 billion in 2021.
 It’s annual report noted the company’s market size was 11% of the overall hip and knee implant market, behind Zimmer Biomet with 32%, Stryker with 23% and DePuy Synthes with 20%.